uptane/uptane-standard/uptane-standard.md

 To properly check Snapshot metadata, an ECU SHOULD:

 1. Download up to the number of bytes specified in the Timestamp metadata file, constructing the metadata filename as defined in {{metadata_filename_rules}}.
-2. The hashes and version number of the new Snapshot metadata file MUST match the hashes and version number listed in the Timestamp metadata.
+2. The hashes and version number of the new Snapshot metadata file SHALL match the hashes and version number listed in the Timestamp metadata.
 If the hashes and version number do not match, discard the new Snapshot metadata, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
 3. Check that it has been signed by the threshold of unique keys specified in the latest Root metadata file.
 If the new Snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)
 4. Check that the version number of the previous Snapshot metadata file, if any, is less than or equal to the version number of this Snapshot metadata file.
 If this Snapshot metadata file is older than the previous Snapshot metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)
 5. Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to its version number in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and report the failure.
 (Checks for a rollback attack.)